BigBangInfinity/Encode_ZKBootcamp_Homework/Pharmacy_v2/readme.md

 ```

-code checks if `target` (number representing some medical condition) is contained in an array.
-The array is the whole medical record.
+code checks if `target` (number representing some medical condition) is contained in an array `private field[5] arr`.
+The array `private field[5] arr` is the whole medical record.

 For example `1234` can represent "Asthma" and `5678` can represent "Diabetic"

+`secret` and `address` are the wallet address for which the proof is created.
+This assertion makes sure that only this wallet address can use this proof to purchase the medicine.
+The proof would be false for any other wallet address.
+Note that a decimal representation of the address (which is in hex) is required.

+In our example, the wallet address for which the proof is created is `0x974bfc05c4b51d4b9d84131a9a870eeccfb77121` which is `863752116543225290167644995281522894808962003233` in decimal.
+ZoKrates does not understand hex.

 run these steps: